enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/jmx.rst

 		Stops the engine, exactly as if stopping the service (see stop procedure for details).

+    .. method:: refreshConfiguration

+        Forces a full refresh of base configuration (HTTP port, log level, ...).
+Usually configuration is updated automatically every

-.. class:: PollingMBean
+.. class:: QueuePollerMBean

 	This bean tracks a local poller.
-A poller is basicaly a thread that polls a :term:`queue` inside the database at a given interval (defined in a :class:`DeploymentParameter`).
+A poller is basically a thread that polls a :term:`queue` inside the database at a given interval (defined in a :class:`DeploymentParameter`).

 	.. method:: getCurrentActiveThreadCount